harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 :{
--- Here we'll stitch it all together, dropping the four lines, and popping the -- score at the top with the held piece and next piece on the right. instance Pretty Game where pretty game =
+-- Here we'll stitch it all together, dropping the four lines, and popping the -- score at the top with the held piece and next piece on the right. gameGrid :: Game -> Grid gameGrid game = let -- Let's add a label at the top to display the score.
-    let -- Let's add a label at the top to display the score. scoreGrid = withBorder .
-HGrid . sToG $ "Score: " <> show (score game) -- Now the left hand side; the grid with the current piece, -- but the top four lines hidden. lhs = withBorder .
+      scoreGrid = withBorder .
+HGrid . sToG $ "Score: " <> show (score game)
+      -- Now the left hand side; the grid with the current piece, -- but the top four lines hidden. lhs = withBorder .
 VGrid . hideBuffer $ grid game & withPiece (currentPiece game) -- Create a preview with a label above it showing the next piece nextPiece = HGrid (sToG "Next:") <> HGrid (mkPieceGrid (head (pieces game))) -- Now we show the held piece; it might not exist, so we need to handle that case. held = HGrid (sToG "Held:") <>
              (HGrid $ case heldPiece game of
                         Nothing -> mkEmptyGrid 4 4
                         Just piece -> mkPieceGrid piece)
       -- To construct the RHS we can just add borders and mconcat them with <>
-        rhs = withBorder nextPiece <> withBorder held -- It's a little clumsy to stitch an HGrid and VGrid, but it works. playArea = HGrid . unVGrid $ lhs <> VGrid (unHGrid rhs) -- Finally, we can stitch it all together gameInterface = scoreGrid <> playArea
+      rhs = withBorder nextPiece <> withBorder held
+      -- It's a little clumsy to stitch an HGrid and VGrid, but it works. playArea = HGrid . unVGrid $ lhs <> VGrid (unHGrid rhs) -- Finally, we can stitch it all together gameInterface = scoreGrid <> playArea in unHGrid gameInterface

-     in pretty gameInterface
+-- Finally we just pretty-print the game grid itself instance Pretty Game where pretty = pretty . gameGrid
 :}
 {% endhighlight %}